SavariaS/er_lore_bot/README.md

 The Python API used is [discord.py](https://github.com/Rapptz/discord.py)

-The XML parsed used is [BeautifulSoup4](https://github.com/wention/BeautifulSoup4)
+The XML parser used is [BeautifulSoup4](https://github.com/wention/BeautifulSoup4)